 Each nudge has a unique capability depending on the intention and user segment you are trying to focus on.

 Provide consistent value and product info

-Creating a particular image of your brand before or at the time of onboarding and not following it up throughout the user journey on the app will make your KPIs suffer.
+If you create a particular image of your brand before or during the onboarding but don’t follow it up throughout the user journey on the app, your KPIs will suffer.

 Any product-specific information and value you provide to your users must be consistent and in line with user expectations.

 Here’s how you can create value for your users across all touchpoints:

 - Personalize the content and product info on your mobile/web app.

 - Announce features, offers, or benefits to users according to user segments.

 Activate no-code beacons, tooltips, spotlight, and announcement nudges to keep your users informed about the information and value you are providing to them.